Fast Algorithms for Energy Games in Special Cases: Introduction

-To the best of our knowledge, the fastest known algorithm for the all-Bob case is implied by the reduction to the mean-payoff decision problem and has a running time of $ \tilde O (m n \log^2 W) $.\footnote{We write $\tilde{O}(f)$ for $O(f \poly\log f)$.} This comes from $ \tilde O (n \log W) $ calls to the state-of-the-art negative-cycle detection algorithm~\cite{BernsteinNWN22,bringmann2023negative}.
+To the best of our knowledge, the fastest known algorithm for the all-Bob case is implied by the reduction to the mean-payoff decision problem and has a running time of $ \tilde O (m n \log^2 W) $.
+This comes from $ \tilde O (n \log W) $ calls to the state-of-the-art negative-cycle detection algorithm~\cite{BernsteinNWN22,bringmann2023negative}.

 Our approach for the all-Bob case consists of two steps.
 In the first step, we run a negative-cycle detection algorithm to remove all vertices reaching a negative cycle.
-In the second step, we add an artificial sink to the graph with an edge from every vertex to the sink and we compute the shortest path of every vertex to the sink using a single-source shortest paths (SSSP) algorithm.
+In the second step, we add an artificial sink to the graph with an edge from every vertex to the sink, and we compute the shortest path of every vertex to the sink using a single-source shortest paths (SSSP) algorithm.
 Note that this construction is very close to Johnson's method for computing suitable vertex potentials~\cite{Johnson77}.
 Further note that, since energy games are not symmetric for Alice and Bob, our near-linear time all-Bob algorithm has no implications for the all-Alice case.

-\paragraph{No Negative Cycles.} Finally, we give an improved algorithm for the special case where there are no negative cycles. \begin{restatable}{theorem}{ThmNoNegCycles} There exists a deterministic algorithm that, given a grame graph $G=(V,E)$ without negative cycles, computes the minimum sufficient energy of all vertices in time $ O (m n) $. \end{restatable}

-To the best of our knowledge, the fastest known algorithm for this special case has a running time of $ O (m n \log W) $ by running the above mentioned algorithm of Chatterjee, Henzinger, Krinninger, and Nanongkai~\cite{ChatterjeeHKN14} with penalty $ P = W $.
+\paragraph{No Negative Cycles.} Finally, we give an improved algorithm for the special case where there are no negative cycles. \begin{restatable}{theorem}{ThmNoNegCycles} There exists a deterministic algorithm that, given a grame graph $G=(V,E)$ without negative cycles, computes the minimum sufficient energy of all vertices in $ O (m n) $ time. \end{restatable} \antonis{Should we say it's "strongly-polynomial"?
+If it actually is.} To the best of our knowledge, the fastest known algorithm for this special case has a running time of $ O (m n \log W) $ by running the above mentioned algorithm of Chatterjee, Henzinger, Krinninger, and Nanongkai~\cite{ChatterjeeHKN14} with penalty $ P = W $.
 We use a new variant of the value iteration algorithm where the energy function after $i$ steps corresponds to the minimum energy function in an \emph{$i$-round game}.
 A similar variant has been used by Chatterjee, Doyen, Randour, and Raskin~\cite{Chatterjee0RR15} for the Mean-Payoff games.
 We adapt this algorithm and provide the necessary analysis to use it for energy games.